Viraj-S45/code-dump/content/blog/mastering-array-problems-from-basics-to-advanced.md

   skills to the next level!
 date: 2024-06-10
 ---
-# Mastering Array Problems - From Basics to Advanced

 Arrays are a fundamental data structure in programming, providing a way to store and manipulate collections of data.
 Whether you're a beginner or an experienced programmer, solving problems involving arrays is crucial for developing strong coding skills.
 In this blog post, we'll explore a series of array problems, sorted by increasing difficulty, and provide solutions to each.
 Let's dive in!

 ## Level 1: Essential Operations

-## 1. Count Elements in an Array: How Many Elements Are There?
+### 1. Count Elements in an Array: How Many Elements Are There?

 Knowing the size of your array is crucial.
 Learn two methods to efficiently determine the number of elements in an array.